 2.Click File | New, select New (empty) from the menu that pops up.
 After the new SPS is created and displayed in the GUI, in the Design Overview sidebar, select the Add New Schema command.
 This pops up a a menu listing the methods you can use to add different types of schemas (screenshot below).
 Each command in this menu is described in the sub-sections of this section.

-The schema source can be selected from a file, from a DB, or be an XBRL taxonomy or user-defined.
+The schema source can be selected from a file, from a DB, or be user-defined.
 An important point to consider is whether you will be using global templates, and whether elements you wish to create as global templates are defined as global elements in the schema.
 When adding a DTD from file, remember that all elements defined in the DTD are global elements.
 When adding an XML Schema from file, it is worth checking what elements are defined as global elements and, should you wish to make any change to the schema, whether this is permitted in your XML environment.
 When a DB is selected, during the import process, you can select what tables from the DB to import.
 This selection determines the structure of the XML Schema that will be generated from the DB.

 |Note:||If you wish to add a namespace to an SPS or to an XSLT stylesheet being generated from an SPS, the namespace must be added to the top-level schema element of the XML Schema on which the SPS is based.|